You are viewing a story from harrypotterfanfiction.com

 McGonagall had a tired look about her as her memory flashed to the past… to a tall, dashing and dark-haired young man that loved her once... a man now dead to her.

 “I was young once.
-And yes, I had feelings for someone that I couldn’t have, but for very different reasons than blood status… but no matter the reason, I do know what that feels like.”
-She said as a frail hand moved over her own heavy, burdened heart.
+And yes, I had feelings for someone that I couldn’t have, but for very different reasons than blood status… but no matter the reason, I do know what that feels like,” she answered as a frail hand moved over her own heavy, burdened heart.

 Hermione was surprised that McGonagall had experienced anything similar and felt sorry for the woman.